Kommissar X – Drei gelbe Katzen

+In the film, an American police officer and a private investigator arrive in Colombo to protect a family of landowners from mysterious enemies.
+They are informed that the actual enemy is a cat-themed terrorist organization.

 Plot

 Tom Rowland from the New York Police Department is sent to Colombo to investigate the murder of a US embassy official killed protecting the daughter of a wealthy expatriate American landowner.
 At the same time New York Private Investigator Joe Walker has been hired by the landowner's daughter to protect her father from being extorted for one million dollars.
 Through the Ceylon Police they discover a terrorist organisation known as the Three Golden Cats are responsible for both activities and a string of murders with the victims killed by karate blows or by biological chemicals.